nuxeo-archives/tools-nuxeo-cmis-jmeter/README.txt

   - threads :: number of concurrent threads

+  - rampup :: Ramp-Up period in seconds, this tells JMeter how long to take to launch the concurrent threads

+  - duration :: total duration of the bench

-  - loop :: number of time the scenario is repeated
+  - loop :: number of time the scenario is repeated (not used by default the duration mode is used)

-  - rampup :: Ramp-Up period in seconds

 * Building and deploying